sal-camacho/linux-operating-system/linux-adp-install.md

 ## Reflections

-- Practicing APT commands improved familiarity with package dependencies and install flows
+- Practicing APT commands improved familiarity with package dependencies and install flows.
-- Verifying application presence and CLI functionality is critical in secure environments
+- Verifying application presence and CLI functionality is critical in secure environments.
-- The lab emphasized foundational Linux skills relevant to system administration and incident response
+- The lab emphasized foundational Linux skills relevant to system administration and incident response.